Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p23.png){.aligncenter .size-medium}

-Grabbing the router mount from the ‘variable box’, loosely attach the front using two M5-25mm bolts, then bolt the mount to the XZ-gantry assembly with another four M5-25mm bolts.
+Grabbing the router mount from the 'variable box', loosely attach the front using two M5-25mm bolts, then bolt the mount to the XZ-gantry assembly with another four M5-25mm bolts.
 Ensure the bottom of the router mount is flush with the bottom of the Z-gantry.

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p24.png){.aligncenter .size-medium}